-Review of the 2013 - 2021 Housing Element Programs Name of Program Objective Status of Program Implementation Program Action housing projects (2 per year) over the planning period. residential units in the zone and will continue to provide guidance and assistance to prospective applicants.
-Inventory of Sites for Housing Maintain an inventory of vacant sites that is adequate to accommodate the City's RHNA of 3,813 units (520 very low income, 729 low income, and 709 moderate income).
+Review of the 2013 - 2 2021 Housing Element Programs Name of Program Objective Status of Program Implementation Program Action efforts to apply for funding for which the City is eligible on an annual basis.
+Specifically, pursue funding that can help bridge the financial gap of housing affordable to extremely low-income households.
+Zoning Flexibility the City's website.
+Assist with 16 BARRO Zone There were no housing-related BARRO Zone Program projects during the planning period.
+However, staff received multiple inquiries regarding opportunities to develop residential units in the zone and will continue to provide guidance and assistance to prospective applicants.
+Continue Inventory of Sites for Housing Maintain an inventory of vacant sites that is adequate to accommodate the City's RHNA of 3,813 units (520 very low income, 729 low income, and 709 moderate income).
 Monitor development applications with the available sites table and encourage and facilitate the development of affordable housing on Rocklin's remaining sites designated for medium-high and high-density residential uses.
 Make the inventory of sites available to developers and offer regulatory and/or financial incentives to facilitate the development of housing affordable to lower income households.
-To facilitate development of affordable housing and to accommodate the remaining RHNA of 1,769 low-income households, the City will identify and rezone approximately 261.4 acres of underutilized and vacant land within the City, at a minimum density of 22 units per acre and a maximum allowable density of 30 units per acre.
-The rezone designation will be Mixed Use High Density Residential (MU-HDR).
-At least 50% of the remaining need (885 units) will be accommodated on sites designated for exclusively residential uses.
-The City will identify sites exclusively for residential uses Program 11 of the 2013-2021 Housing Element stated that the City would identify and rezone approximately 261.4 acres of underutilized and vacant land within the City, at a minimum density of 22 units per acre with a maximum allowable density of 30 units per acre.
-This rezone would have provided for the development of the remaining lower-income RHNA of 1,769 units.
-After further review it was determined that there were several sites that were appropriately zoned with a corresponding land use designation to accommodate the 5 th cycle RHNA in 2012, with additional sites available in 2014.
-In 2012, City Council approved a General Plan Amendment to the Land Use Element of the General Plan to amend various land use designations identified in the Housing Element to Mixed-Use (MU) or High-Density Residential (HDR).
-This provided the City with 1,288 units on mixed use sites to meet a portion of the lower income RHNA.
-On February 25, 2014, City Council approved a General Plan to amend various land use designations identified in the Housing Element to the Land Use Element of the General Plan to amend various land use designations identified in the Housing Element to Mixed-Use (MU) or High-Density Residential (HDR).
+The City has a list of available sites identified in its certified Housing Element.
+On February 25, 2014, City Council approved a General Plan Amendment to the Land Use Element of the General Plan to amend various land use designations identified in the Housing Element to Mixed-Use (MU) or High-Density Residential (HDR).
 The General Plan Amendment expanded the allowed density in the current High-Density Residential land use designation category.
-The available sites in place prior to the beginning of the 5 th cycle projection period (January 1, 2013) shows that the City had capacity for 1,288 units and after subtracting the 1,769 Continue Will be a two-part program; maintain inventory and monitor as projects are approved.
+In addition, a Zoning Ordinance Amendment was approved to establish interim review procedures to facilitate and encourage development within the City during the interim period until project-specific zoning is applied.
+Continue Will be a two-part program; maintain inventory and monitor as projects are approved.
 Will include all rezone properties.
+To facilitate development of affordable housing and to accommodate the remaining RHNA of 1,769 low-income households, the City will identify and rezone approximately